-What to expect from online bachelor's degree programs in Web design and development
+What are bachelor’s degree programs in Web design & development

 Web design and development incorporates several aspects of computer science, and a bachelor’s degree is recommended if you plan to pursue a career in this field.
 The exact mix of coursework may vary depending on what kind of role you plan to play, but some subjects related to web design and development include: